Science and technology in Brazil: During the Brazilian Empire

 After independence from Portugal, declared by the King's son in 1822, D. Pedro I (who became the new country's first Emperor), the policies concerning higher learning, science and technology in Brazil came to a relative standstill.
 In the first two decades of the century, science in Brazil was mostly carried out by temporary scientific expeditions by European naturalists, such as Charles Darwin, Maximilian zu Wied-Neuwied, Carl von Martius, Johann Baptist von Spix, Alexander Humboldt, Augustin Saint-Hilaire, Baron Grigori Ivanovitch Langsdorff, Friedrich Sellow, Fritz Müller, Hermann von Ihering, Émil Goeldi and others.
 This science was mostly descriptive of the fantastic Brazilian biodiversity of its flora and fauna, and also its geology, geography and anthropology, and until the creation of the National Museum, the specimens were mostly removed to European institutions.

 In the educational area, a number of higher education institutions were founded in the 19th century, but for decades to come, most Brazilian students, still studied at European universities, such as the ancient University of Coimbra, in Portugal.

 Things started to change after 1841, when the eldest son of D. Pedro I, Emperor D. Pedro II came to the throne when he was 15 years old.
 In the next 50 years, Brazil enjoyed a stable constitutional monarchy.
 D. Pedro II was an enlightened monarch who favored the arts, literature, science and technology and had extensive international contacts in these areas.
 The mainstay of Brazilian science and the seat of its first research laboratories was the National Museum (Museu Nacional) in Rio de Janeiro, in existence until today.
 D. Pedro developed a strong personal interest and selected and invited many august European scientific personalities, such as von Ihering and Goeldi, to work in Brazil.
 He and his ministers, courtesans and senators often attended scientific conferences in the Museum.
 There, the first laboratory of physiology was founded in 1880, under João Baptista de Lacerda and Louis Couty.
 Unfortunately, the creation of research universities and institutes would only occur on the beginning of the 20th century - a long delay for the education, science and technology in Brazil.

-Oldest scientific journal in Brazil, Archivos do Museu Nacional, was established in 1876.
+The oldest scientific journal in Brazil, Archivos do Museu Nacional, was established in 1876.